Overview of people and workplace intelligence in Microsoft Graph

 Make relevant content visible

-In Office 365, Delve uses the trending insight to help users discover the documents that are most interesting to them right now.
+In Microsoft 365, Delve uses the trending insight to help users discover the documents that are most interesting to them right now.
 See figure 1.

 Programmatically, you can use the trending entity in the insights API to provide your app customers a similar experience.
 Use the trending entity to connect to documents that are trending around and relevant to the user.
 Listing trending documents returns those files stored on OneDrive or SharePoint team sites, sorted by relevance with the most important ones first.

 Figure 1.
-Delve in Office 365 showing popular documents for a user
+Delve in Microsoft 365 showing popular documents for a user

 Allow users to collaborate and get back to work